Provided REST API Appsettings

 AuthenticationType

-The authentication type used to interact with the Provided REST API, valid options are "Windows" and "Cookies".
-(Cookies is a Username/Password authentication.)
+The authentication type used to interact with the Provided REST API, the only valid option is "JWT" (JSON Web Token) which is used for OIDC Authentication.

-The 'WindowsAuthentication' section contains settings needed for the correct working of Windows Authentication.
+The 'JWT' section contains settings needed for the correct working of OIDC Authentication.

-- Name - The name of the authentication cookie.
+- Authority - The URL of the authorization server.

 }